Last Will and Testament

 You have a child or grandchild with special needs

-You would want to put any assets intended for that person into a trust that will not affect their federal benefits.
+You would want to put any assets intended for that person into a special needs trust that will not affect their federal benefits.

 You own a business

 If your business is to survive, you will want to be sure you pass the business to a family member who wants to continue the business.
-If complications exist to passing the business, we need to put together a succession plan.
+If complications exist to passing the business, we need to put together a business succession plan that will comply with Maryland law.
 We need to protect its value and to benefit your family from its sale or transfer.

 Your estate may cause family disputes